vincent-lafouasse/interval-trainer/README.md

 Train your ears to recognize musical intervals

+Yeah yeah you can shred the pentatonic scale, but can you play what I just played?

 ## How to build

 - Install Rust using `rustup`, as [recommended by the Rust Foundation](https://www.rust-lang.org/tools/install).